wbsoft/parce/docs/source/deflanguage.rst

 After the pattern, one action and zero or more target items are expected to be in a normal rule.
 When you put items in a rule that inherit from :class:`~parce.ruleitem.RuleItem`, those are evaluated when the rule's pattern matches.
-Dynamic rule items enable to to take decisions based on the match object or the matched text.
+Dynamic rule items enable you to take decisions based on the match object or the matched text.
 Most rule items do this by choosing the replacement from a list, based on the output of a predicate function.